 c.
 It is a time of discerning how to more fully participate in the mission of Christ of bring the Gospel into the world and being true disciples of Jesus.

 For more information on becoming Catholic through the Order of Christian Initiation for Adults, please email Fr.
-Tom Pringle at email@example.com
+Peter Latouf at firstname.lastname@example.org

 Being Received into Full Communion